 Running through the middle of the city’s bustling downtown district, Plant Street boasts historic architecture and superb dining and entertainment.
 It’s anchored by Plant Street Market, home to Crooked Can Brewing Company and numerous eateries and lounges.
 Plant Street Market itself is a gourmet’s dream, with a range of cuisines that pair perfectly with the brewery’s house-made beer selection.
-RusTeak Restaurant & Wine Bar and Urban Flats are other top choice for foodies in Winter Garden.
+RusTeak Restaurant & Wine Bar, Urban on Plant and The Hangry Bison are other top choice for foodies in Winter Garden.

 Plant Street also has the Garden Theatre, which dates to 1935 and hosts a robust schedule of live theater and concerts, plus classic films.
 Also in this area, the Winter Garden Heritage Foundation operates the Winter Garden Heritage Museum and the Central Florida Railroad Museum, while American Ghost Adventures offers walking tours of the city’s spooky side.